What is endometriosis: causes to recognise

 surgery does not eliminate the chronic inflammatory basis of the disease

-💡 For this reason, a comprehensive therapeutic approach is essential, which reduces systemic inflammation and modulates the immune response.
+💡 For this reason, a comprehensive therapeutic approach that reduces systemic inflammation and modulates the immune response is essential.

 Am I cured of endometriosis?

-Many women write to us: “I feel healed.
+Many women write to us: “I feel cured.
 Is it possible?”

-🟡 If your symptoms are gone or greatly reduced , you are in clinical remission .
+🟡 If symptoms have disappeared or are greatly reduced, you are in clinical remission.

 -